DZhaoXd/SeCoV2/README.md

 ```
 Afterward, you can find the aggregated pseudo-labels in `root_path/${exp_name}_vit_{B/H}`.

+## :card_index_dividers: Data

+We are currently organizing the open-set data synthesized by the diffusion model used in OSDA, and plan to release it publicly.

 ## :speech_balloon: Semantic Connectivity Correction
 After PSA, the noise is also amplified, and then you can use SCC to denoise the connected regions.